 Fold one long edge of the front band 3/8″ and press.

-Prepare the kimono front by staystitching 1/2” from the edge along the corner marking on both front pieces.
+Prepare the robe front by staystitching 1/2” from the edge along the corner marking on both front pieces.
 Clip into the ‘L’ shape, just shy of the new staystitched corner.
 The interfacing is not shown here because it is on the other side (wrong side) of the fabric.

-With right sides facing, line up the long raw edge of the front band with the kimono front.
+With right sides facing, line up the long raw edge of the front band with the robe front.
 You want to match up one side of your ‘L’ markings.
 Your ‘L’s’ will be facing in opposite directions for now.

 Pin all the way around the neck and down the other side.